-A famous medicine man and the leader of the Chiricahua Apache, Geronimo achieved national fame by being the last American Indian to surrender formally to the United States.
+A famous medicine man, Geronimo achieved national fame by being the last American Indian to surrender formally to the United States.
 For nearly 30 years, Geronimo and his followers resisted the attempts of Americans to take away their southwestern homeland and confine them to a reservation.
 He was a fearless warrior and a master of desert survival.
 The best officers of the U.S. Army found it nearly impossible to find Geronimo, much less decisively defeat him.

 In 1877, Geronimo was forced to move to the San Carlos, Arizona, reservation for the first time, but he was scarcely beaten.
 Instead, Geronimo treated the reservation as just one small part of the vast territory he still considered to belong to the Apache.
 Fed up with the strictures and corruption of the reservation, he and many other Apache broke out for the first time in 1881.
 For nearly two years, the Apache band raided the southwestern countryside despite the best efforts of the army to stop them.
 Finally, Geronimo wearied of the continual harassment of the U.S. Army and agreed to return to the reservation in 1884, much on his own terms.